-Tourest Hosted Buyer programme- FAM trip to South Estonia & Tartu
+Tourest Hosted Buyer programme- FAM Trip to Tartu, the Capital of South Estonia

 Cultural heritage and lively university town